 The following rules apply to all Grievance affiliates and members.
 In the case of any conflict between a flagship guild charter and this document, this document shall supersede the flagship guild charter.
 Any member in violation of these rules is subject to punitive action, up to and including expulsion from Grievance and/or its affiliates.

-- Members must be eighteen years of age or older to join.
+● Members must be eighteen years of age or older to join.
 Exceptions may be considered by the flagship guild’s Guild Leader on a case-by-case basis.
-However, no underage member will ever be eligible for beta invitations to test new platforms under any circumstance.
+However, no underage member will ever be eligible for beta invitations to test new platforms under any circumstances.

-- Excessive profanity and sexual content are forbidden.
-Standards may vary from affiliate to affiliate but are subject to the approval of the LLC.
+● Excessive profanity and sexual content are forbidden, as is discussion of contentious or hot-button topics, such as politics and religion.
+Standards may vary from affiliate to affiliate but are subject to the approval of the Council.

 Article IV – Grievance Rules for Affiliates